 It is a ratio between physically active people and those who aren’t active much.
 “This ratio is a strong indicator of the level of obesity in society,” the bioengineer, Scott Delp, says.

 Tim Althoff, who participated in the study, points out Swedish people.
 They walk 5863 steps every day on average, but at the same time, they have one of the smallest ratios of activity inequality.
-“Sweden is one of the countries which have very [few] obese people in the society,” Althoff explains.
+“Sweden is one of the countries with very [few] obese people in the society,” Althoff explains.

 The study has also shown several interesting facts.
 One of these is the activity inequality between genders.
 In countries where the activity inequality is higher, the activity of women is much smaller than the activity of men.
 “This means that the risks linked to obesity influence women much more than the men,” Jure Lescoves says.